mokagio/mokacoding/metallo/src/posts/2016-12-14-your-git-log-should-tell-a-story.md

 skim through the commit messages looking for something suspicious.
 That is, if the commit messages tell something useful.

-We software developer take a lot of care in crafting readable and efficient code, but too often not enough in writing informative commits.
-Is not uncommon to see logs like this (ficticious) one:
+We software developers take a lot of care in crafting readable and efficient code, but too often not enough in writing informative commits.
+It is not uncommon to see logs like this (fictitious) one:

 ```
 $ git log --format=oneline --abbrev-commit